 Robin.
-Dame Hannah!
-This is - this is not what I expected.
+(Who is near 2) Dame Hannah!
+(Puts his hands up) This is - this is not what I expected.

 Hannah.
 Well sir, and what would you with me?
-Oh, you have begun bravely - bravely indeed!
-Unappalled by the calm dignity of blameless womanhood, your minion has torn me from my spotless home, and dragged me, blindfold and shrieking, through hedges, over stiles and across a very difficult country, and left me helpless and trembling, at your mercy!
-Yet not helpless, coward sir, for approach one step - nay, but the twentieth part of one poor inch, and this poniard (producing a very small dagger) shall teach ye what it is to lay unholy hands on old Stephen Trusty's daughter.
+(Recovers herself for a moment, fixing her hair) Oh, you have begun bravely - bravely indeed!
+(Shaking her finger at him) Unappalled by the calm dignity of blameless womanhood, your minion has torn me from my spotless home, (She starts to advance towards him.
+He has his back to the table) and dragged me, blindfold and shrieking, through hedges, over stiles and across a very difficult country, and left me helpless and trembling, at your mercy!
+(She now has him pinned to the table and is leaning over him) Yet not helpless, (Walks away from him towards 1) coward sir, for approach one step (Turns back to him) - nay, but the twentieth part of one poor inch, and this poniard (producing a very small dagger, from her handbag) shall teach ye what it is to lay unholy hands on old Stephen Trusty's daughter.
+(Advances towards him)

 Robin.
 Madam, I am extremely sorry for this.
-It is not at all what I intended.
-Circumstances of a delicate nature compelled me to request your presence in this confounded castle for a brief period - but anything more correct - more deeply respectful than my intentions towards you, it would be impossible for anyone - however particular - to desire!
+(He backs up, and crawls on to table) It is not at all what I intended.
+Circumstances of a delicate nature compelled me to request your presence (He jumps off table, and they play cat and mouse around table) in this confounded castle for a brief period - but anything more correct - more deeply respectful than my intentions towards you, (makes his escape and runs towards 8.
+Dame Hannah is now upstage of table) it would be impossible for anyone - however particular - to desire!

-Hannah.
-(Wildly.)
-Am I a toy - a bauble - a pretty plaything - to grace your roystering banquets and amuse your ribald friends?
+- Hannah.
+(Coming DS Centre.
+He is cowering at 8) Am I a toy a bauble a pretty plaything to grace your roystering banquets and amuse your ribald friends?
 Am I a gew-gaw to while away an idle hour withal, and then be cast aside like some old glove, when the whim quits you?
-Harkye, sir, do you take me for a gew-gaw of this description?

-Robin. (appalled.)
-Certainly not - nothing of the kind - anything more profoundly respectful -
+(Very close to him) Harkye, sir, do you take me for a gew-gaw of this description? - Robin. (appalled, backing away.)
+Certainly not nothing of the kind anything more profoundly respectful - - Hannah.
+(Heading back to 1) Bah!

-Hannah.
-Bah!
 I am not to be tricked by smooth words, hypocrite!